CKtrace/DACON-Construction-Equipment-Oil-Condition-Classification-AI-Contest/README.md

 ```
 1. The number of training data is 14,095, and it is thouhgt that it is more appropriate
-   to use a ML model than to learn using a DL model.
+   to use a ML model than using a DL model.

 2. The "Knowledge Distillation" technique is a technique proposed for use in a DL model
-   -> Decide to building a ML model that applicated Knowledge Distillation
+   -> Decide to building a ML model that applicated "Knowledge Distillation"
 ```

 <br>